Topics Map > Networking > Virtual Private Networking (VPN)

 VPN, CISCO AnyConnect, VPN Clients for Other Systems

 This page contains links to download and installation instructions for VPN software for other operating systems.

 Technology Services supports the Cisco AnyConnect VPN client on operating systems that are supported by Cisco.
-Support is provided for Windows 7, 8, and 10; Mac OS X 10.11, 10.12, 10.13, and 10.14; Some versions of linux; iOS (iPhone and iPad); Android; Kindle; For other mobile devices - check the App store.
+Support is provided for Windows 7, and 8 for x86 processors only, and Windows 10 for both x86 and ARM processors; Mac OS X 10.13, 10.14 and 10.15; Some versions of linux; iOS (iPhone and iPad); Android; Kindle; For other mobile devices - check the App store.

 However, you may be able to configure your system to connect to the Virtual Private Network (VPN) server if your system offers a compatible VPN client.

 To construct your own VPN connection method, you should configure your VPN client as follows:

 - Username: Your NetID